hoon-ock/multi-view/data/README.md

 ### Note:
-- **OC20 IS2RE LMDB files**: Contain relaxed positions.
+- **OC20 IS2RE LMDB files**: Contain relaxed positions as `pos_relaxed` attribute.
 - **OC20-Dense IS2RE LMDB files**: Do not contain relaxed positions.
 To extract relaxed positions for the OC20-Dense dataset, an additional step is required.

 ---

 ## LMDB Creation with Relaxed Frames (OC20-Dense)

+We created a new LMDB using relaxed structures from publicly available trajectory files, and then sampled the training set from it.
 To create an LMDB file with the relaxed positions for the OC20-Dense dataset:

 ```bash
 python relaxed_frame_lmdb.py --mapping_file_path <PATH_TO_MAPPING_FILE> \